ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 7]

-README                       xml2rfc v1.21                  October 2003
+README                       xml2rfc v1.22                 February 2004

 5. Additions to RFC 2629

    A few additions have been made to the format originally defined in RFC 2629.
-In particular, Appendix C of the 2629bis document enumerates the additions.
+In particular, <draft-mrose-writing-rfcs.html#anchor19> of the 2629bis document enumerates the additions.

    In addition, 'xml2rfc' recognizes an undocumented 'src' attribute in the 'artwork' element, but only if HTML is being generated, e.g.,